elephantscale/es-training-new/DDDM/slides/5-Lessons-Masters.md

  * There are many financial and economic tools to assess "the time value of money":
    - to determine whether the annuity or the payout are more valuable.
    - Financial products such as lines of credit could be issued against future winnings to help participants manage cash flow.
- * However people often make emotional decisions:
+ * However, people often make emotional decisions:
    - Give me the money now!
-   - I dont' want it all at once; I want it a little at a time.
+   - I don't want it all at once; I want it a little at a time.

 ---